thomas-maurice/esp8266-wifi-sensor/README.md

-# ESP8266 WiFi Temperature sensor
+# ESP8266 WiFi temperature & humidity sensor

 This is a sensor I've been working on to play around with the ESP8266 WiFi board.
 Its main goal is to survey on a regular basis the temperature